 Yes, many high-quality VPNs offer DNS leak protection.

-What is a double VPN and how does it work?
+What is a double VPN, and how does it work?

 A double VPN routes your traffic through two servers.
 They offer an extra layer of encryption.